 Shopping Tip: If you are purchasing full-fat dairy foods, it’s still important to thoroughly read nutrition labels and review the ingredients.
 When it comes to full-fat dairy, be sure you are investing in foods that contain the right kinds of fats.

 Salt is not inherently bad for you, but too much salt can be.

 Salt (sodium chloride) is essential for optimal health.
-Our bodies need a small amount of salt to function properly as sodium plays an important role in our health.
-Sodium helps the body maintain fluid balances, works to transmit nerve impulses, helps individuals who experience low blood pressure and influences the contraction and relaxation of muscles.
-In general, individuals who follow a diet full of whole foods and cook most of their meals at home, usually fall within the healthy limits of sodium intake.
-Where many people get off track is when it comes to refined, processed convenience foods that rely heavily on salt for flavor and preservation.
+Our bodies need a small amount of salt to function properly, as sodium plays a vital role in our health.
+Sodium helps the body maintain fluid balances, works to transmit nerve impulses, helps individuals who experience low blood pressure, and influences the contraction and relaxation of muscles.
+Individuals who follow a diet full of whole foods and cook most of their meals at home usually fall within the healthy limits of sodium intake.
+Many people get off track when it comes to refined, processed convenience foods that rely heavily on salt for flavor and preservation.
 Make sure you are paying attention to food labels and minimizing your consumption of processed foods, oh and don’t be afraid to utter the phrase, “Please pass the salt” at the dinner table.
-You need some salt in your daily diet after all.
+You need some salt in your daily diet, after all.

 We talked to our friends at Real Salt and Jenny summed it up perfectly saying,

 “There’s been a myth and a misconception that salt is bad for you and rightfully so because the salt in the wrong form can be.
 Sea salt can be just sodium chloride and stripped of its minerals.
 So, people are absolutely right.
 In the wrong form, it can be a bad thing.
 At Real Salt, we nurture those minerals and understand that that is the reason we leave salt in its pure natural form because we need the magnesium, the calcium, and potassium to really ingest sodium the way that is intended in our bodies.”